25-Year-Old Pitcher – Detroit Tigers

 Casey Crosby Contract Information:

-Released by the Tigers in August of 2014.
+Re-signed with the Tigers on a minor league contract in August 2014.

 Crosby was released by the Tigers on Monday, Chris Iott of MLive.com reports.